Not sensing any heat and seeing error code 228 from your Lennox® furnace?

 This shows your furnace couldn’t correct its pressure switch before turning on.
 As a consequence, your system will not run for your safety.

-Repairing or replacing this part is better left to the technicians at D.A.
+Repairing or replacing this part is better left to the professionals at D.A.
 Bennett Service Experts in Albany.
-Our NATE-certified technicians are among the brightest in the industry.
+Our NATE-certified technicians are among the best in the industry.
 They’re well-qualified to take care of all of your heating needs, including clearing a furnace error.

 We want you to be completely satisfied with our quality furnace repair in Albany.
 That’s why we back it with a 100% Satisfaction Guarantee* for a year.

 This part plays an important part as your furnace prepares to warm your space.

 Here’s what happens after your thermostat’s call for heat:

 - Your furnace’s control board starts running the draft inducer blower motor.
 This exhausts combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.

 - When the pressure switch senses that enough air is being pulled into the burners, it closes and tells the control board to ignite the furnace.

 What Happens When a Pressure Switch Malfunctions

 When your pressure switch isn’t functioning the way it should, you’ll likely hear the fan run and the switch clicking a couple times before the furnace switches off completely.
 When a part isn’t performing right, your furnace will turn off for your safety.